Voles can injure or destroy trees.

 - Baiting with rodenticide

 Like all mammals, voles require shelter from the elements and from predators.
 Vegetation in orchards and nearby fence rows or brush piles provide adequate habitat.
 These types of habitats, however, also encourage predators that could feed on voles, as well as beneficial pollinators, predatory insects, and desirable game birds.
-Depending on the site and landowner’s personal preferences, these areas could have more benefits than negative effects.

 If necessary, the most efficient means of destroying habitat is to mow the orchard close.
 The last mowing in the fall should cut remaining vegetation short.
 Orchards that are clear cultivated sometimes leave tufts of vegetation around each tree.
 This is prime vole habitat and may encourage trunk girdling in the winter.
 Chipping or burning brush piles reduces habitat.
 Keeping fence rows clear also removes rodent habitat.
 Equipment “bone yards” can also provide shelter for rodents.
 Leaving no place to hide will reduce vole population.